 This post may contain affiliate links.
 This means I may earn a small commission at no extra cost to you.

-Many Creative Entrepreneurs find themselves traveling at some point for their business.
-Whether it’s to travel to a destination wedding to capture the event or travel to a convention and learn something amazing to propel your creative business.
+Many Photographers find themselves traveling at some point for their business.
+Whether it’s to travel to a destination wedding to capture the event or travel to a convention and learn something amazing to propel your photography business.

 The question is, do you know what’s considered a travel deduction and what’s not?